blairlearn/experimental/README.md

 # experimental
-This is an experimental repository
+This repository is a playground.

+There are no secrets of the universe to be found here.